 - I am currently being guided to focus on teaching and creating educational products, and this takes time!

-When conducting healing sessions, I was very eclectic, just like during my psychic and mediumship readings.
-I am trained in a large number of techniques, including Reiki, Karuna Reiki®, muscle testing, pendulums, Emotional Freedom Techniques (AKA: meridian tapping, EFT), guided visualizations (e.g., inner child work), spiritual coaching, and hypnosis.
+When I was conducting healing sessions, I was very eclectic, just like during my psychic and mediumship readings.
+I am trained in a large number of techniques, including Reiki, Karuna Reiki®, muscle testing, pendulums, Emotional Freedom Techniques (AKA: meridian tapping, EFT), Sai Maa Diksha, DivinePeaceHealing®, guided visualizations (e.g., inner child work), spiritual coaching, and hypnosis.
 I often would get psychic or mediumship messages for my healing clients, so they often received both a healing and a reading.

 My professional work experience has mostly been in academic settings.
-I worked for over 25 years at several major universities in a variety of capacities, including academic advising, career counseling, and personal counseling.
-Before leaving academia to pursue metaphysical and healing work full-time, I was a tenured faculty member in a Southern California university and was working primarily with adults with learning and attentional disorders.
+I worked for almost 30 years at several major universities in a variety of capacities, including academic advising, career counseling, personal counseling, and teaching.
+Before leaving academia to pursue metaphysical work full-time, I was a tenured faculty member in the California State University System and was working primarily with students who had learning and attentional disorders.

 By Anne Reith, Ph.D.